Airbnb is great! No Airbnb-alternative booking platform is trying to take that away from them.

 With Airbnb, you’re always going to get:

-- Wayyy more listings.
+- Wayyy more vacation rental properties;

-- In way more destinations.
+- In way more destinations;

-- As well as more off-the-beaten-track destinations.
+- And in wayyy more off-the-beaten-track destinations.

-Whereas the alternative booking sites similar to Airbnb are never going to be able to compete in the sheer quantity of accommodation available.
+The alternative booking sites similar to Airbnb are never going to be able to compete in the sheer quantity of accommodation available.
 However, in return for dealing with a smaller-scale competitor to Airbnb, you’ll usually find a lot more availability on listings as well as less all-round nickel-and-diming through surreptitious fees.

 So out of the alternatives to Airbnb, what’s the top recommendation?